yl5922/SpikACom/README.md

 ## Introduction

 SpikACom is a neuromorphic computing framework designed to enable energy-efficient and adaptive communication by leveraging spiking neural networks (SNNs).
-It is <u>suited for</u> dynamic wireless environments, <u>and can</u> efficiently adapt to new channel distributions with significantly <u>reduced</u> catastrophic forgetting.
-This repository provides the simulation code used in our paper to evaluate the performance of SpikACom in three representative communication scenarios: <u>task-oriented semantic communication, MIMO beamforming,</u> and OFDM channel estimation.
+It is <u>optimized for</u> dynamic wireless environments, which can</u> efficiently adapt to new channel distributions with significantly <u>reduced</u> catastrophic forgetting.
+This repository provides the simulation code used in our paper to evaluate its performance in three representative communication scenarios: <u>task-oriented semantic communication, MIMO beamforming,</u> and OFDM channel estimation.

 ## Dependencies